Background

 Phone, email, LinkedIn, retargeting, appointment setting, and SDR support

 IR is stronger for teams that want better timing and cleaner handoff.
-Callbox is stronger for teams that want broader outbound coverage.
+The other is best for teams that want broader outbound coverage.

 Technology